farrell-dan/concordia-nodejs-promises/lecture/lecture-2-callbacks.md

 Well that depends...

-- `setTimeout`, `setInterval`, requests, and events are asynchronous.
+- `setTimeout`, `setInterval`, fetch requests, and events are asynchronous.
 - most other callbacks are synchronous.